terralang/terra/README.md

 Expression Lists
 ----------------

-In cases where multiple expressions can appear in a list (i.e. in declarations, assignments, return statements, and struct initializers), functions that return multiple values appearing at the end of the list append to it.
+In cases where multiple expressions can appear in a list, functions that return multiple will append all of their values to the list if they are the final member of the list.
+This behavior occurs in declarations, assignments, return statements, and struct initializers.

 Here are some examples (adapted from the Lua reference manual):